Henry IV, Holy Roman Emperor: Return to Italy

-Henry began negotiations with his Bavarian and Swabian opponents.
-They were willing to surrender, but they demanded the deposition of Antipope Clement III.
-Henry was inclined to accept their offer, but his bishops dissuaded him, fearing they would also be dismissed after the Antipope's fall.
-To prevent further negotiations between the Emperor and his opponents, Pope Urban II mediated a marriage alliance between Welf I of Bavaria's 18-year-old son, Welf the Fat, and the 43-year-old Matilda of Tuscany in the autumn of 1089.
-Henry decided to launch a new invasion of Matilda's domains.
-The Jews of Speyer approached him around this time for the confirmation of their rights that had been granted by Bishop Rüdiger Huzmann.
-He summarised their liberties in a diploma, protecting them against physical assaults and prohibiting their forced baptism.
-He issued a similar document for the Jews of Worms.
-Henry was often in need of cash and according to Robinson, both communities had probably paid a significant sum of money in return for his protection.
+Henry opened negotiations with his Bavarian and Swabian opponents, who were prepared to surrender if Antipope Clement III were deposed.
+Although Henry considered accepting their terms, his bishops discouraged him, fearing their own removal.
+To block further talks, the new pope Urban II arranged a marriage alliance in autumn 1089 between Welf I of Bavaria's 18-year-old son, Welf the Fat, and the 43-year-old Matilda of Tuscany.
+Henry then decided to invade Matilda's lands.
+Around this time, the Jews of Speyer and Worms sought confirmation of their privileges.
+Henry issued diplomas safeguarding their liberties and protecting them from violence and forced baptism, likely in return for financial support, as he was often in need of cash.

-Henry invaded Matilda's domains in March 1090, forcing her to seek refuge in the mountains in April.
-The retainers of Henry's sister, Abbess Adelaide of Quedlinburg, killed Egbert of Brunswick on 3 July 1090.
-Henry made Egbert's brother-in-law, Henry of Nordheim, his principal representative in Saxony.
-Egbert's death put an end to Saxon opposition to the Emperor's rule, because he had secured Nordheim's loyalty with land grants.
-Henry continued his Italian campaign and captured Matilda's fortresses north of the river Po at the end of 1091.
-In June 1092, Henry crossed the Po and forced Matilda to begin negotiations for her surrender, but she and her vassals refused to acknowledge Clement III as the lawful pope.
-Henry laid siege to Canossa, but the garrison made a surprise attack on his army, forcing him to abandon the siege in October.
+Henry invaded Matilda’s domains in March 1090, forcing her into refuge in the mountains.
+In July, Egbert of Brunswick was killed by the retainers of Henry's sister, Abbess Adelaide II of Quedlinburg.
+His death effectively ended Saxon resistance, and Henry appointed Egbert's brother-in-law, Henry of Nordheim, as his chief representative in Saxony.
+The Emperor continued his Italian campaign, capturing Matilda's fortresses north of the river Po by late 1091.
+After crossing the river in June 1092, he forced Matilda into negotiations, but she refused to recognise Clement III.
+Henry then besieged Canossa, but a surprise attack by the garrison compelled him to abandon the siege in October.

-Henry's Swabian opponents elected the late Berthold of Rheinfelden's brother-in-law, Berthold II of Zähringen, to be their duke and he proclaimed himself the "vassal of St Peter" (that is of the Holy See).
-Henry had to send his German troops back to Germany to fight in Swabia and Bavaria.
-He began negotiations with King Ladislaus I of Hungary about an alliance, but Welf I prevented their meeting.
-Henry was forced to retreat to Pavia and Matilda's troops recaptured her fortresses.
+Meanwhile, the Swabians elected Berthold of Rheinfelden's brother-in-law, Berthold II of Zähringen, as their duke.
+The new duke declared himself a vassal of the Holy See.
+Henry was forced to send his German troops back to confront unrest in Swabia and Bavaria.
+His attempt to secure an alliance with King Ladislaus I of Hungary failed, and he withdrew to Pavia, allowing Matilda's forces to recapture her fortresses.